FEniCS/dolfinx/demo/pde/navier-stokes/python/documentation.rst

     f = Constant((0, 0))

 Note that one may use the time step ``dt`` directly in the form.
-However, by using the :py:class:`Constant` class, we may freely change the size of the time step without triggering regeneration of code.
+However, by using the :py:class:`Constant
+<dolfin.functions.Constant>` class, we may freely change the size of
+the time step without triggering regeneration of code.

 The next step is now to define the variational problems for the three steps of Chorin's method.
 We do this by defining a pair of bilinear